AIQC-Hub/dmqclib/docs/source/index.rst

 ----------

-This section provides practical examples and solutions for common tasks related to using dmqclib.
+This section provides practical examples and solutions for common tasks related to using ``dmqclib``.

 .. toctree::
    :maxdepth: 2